 - How can the data make our (marketing, sales and distribution) channels more efficient?

 - How do the data help us to make our key activities, the use of the key resources and the costs more efficient?

 - How can we use the data to increase revenue?

-- How do the data enable us to better understand our customer segments and partners?
+- How can the data enable us to better understand our customers and partners?